 This goal is assessed by means of a poster and an oral presentation in the Senior Seminar Course.
 Students are required, using either personally conducted wet bench research or using published literature, to develop a testable hypothesis and then proceed to develop a logical argument supporting or falsifying that hypothesis.
 This is often easier to do with experiments actually performed by the student.
-During the spring semester 2006, twenty students were evaluated, and 13 in Fall 2006 (Fig. 1).
+Twenty students were evaluated during the spring semester 2006, 13 in Fall 2006, and ten in fall 2007 (Fig. 2).